Consensus: Paxos(etcd) vs. Nakamoto(Bitcoin)

 In practice, Multi-Paxos establishes a stable leader to act as the distinguished proposer for multiple Paxos instances (by implementing leader lease).
 Clients send commands to the leader (forwarded to the leader).
 If no participant is acting as leader, then the cluster cannot make any progress.
 Raft is a consensus algorithm adopting the Multi-Paxos policy.
 As an analogy, here's how etcd uses Raft to process its writes:

-7. The client request generates MsgProp (proposal) to the leader.
-The MsgProp sent to follower shall be forwarded to the leader.
+sent to follower shall be forwarded to the leader. - Upon receiving

-8. Upon receiving MsgProp, the leader sends MsgApp (append) to its peers.
-The append request always flows from leader to follower.
+(append) to its peers.
+The append request always flows from leader to follower. - If the incoming

 Agreement in Nakamoto